Shadowcraft Intensive

 A Note of Caution

-This course is a significant undertaking, and will ask deep questions of you: who are you in the midst of uncertainty and challenge?
+This course is a significant undertaking, and will ask hard questions of you: who are you in the midst of fear and challenge?
 How do you tap into courage when it matters most?
 What are you willing to let go of in order to more fully meet this moment in your life and on the planet?
 Participants should be in generally good physical and mental health, have awareness of their own trauma and triggers, hold a strong sense of self-responsibility, and be ready to engage in a transformative experience with a significant degree of uncertainty and mystery.

 In-person Sessions

-Shadowcraft consists of three in-person overnight sessions in May, July, and September 2025.
-These sessions are at the heart of the Shadowcraft experience and provide the opportunity to learn and practice key skills and core routines in a beautiful setting while strengthening culture and connection within the group.
+This intensive consists of three in-person overnight sessions in April, July, and September 2026.
+These sessions are at the heart of the Shadowcraft experience, and provide the opportunity to learn and practice key skills and core routines in a beautiful setting while strengthening culture and connection within the group.
+Dinners are provided for all in-person sessions.
+Participants will camp on Wilderness Awareness School land during sessions one and two, while session three will take place on another beautiful piece of land in the Pacific Northwest.

 Core Routines